GregFJr/WeatherSense/README.md

 5. **Default City**: The application initially displays weather information for a default city (New York).
 Users can change the default city by searching for a new city.

-6. **Current Location Weather**: Users can click a button to retrieve weather information for their current location using geolocation.
+6. **Current Location Weather**: Users can click a button to retrieve weather information for their current location using geolocation when prompted.

 ## Usage